I am interested in service design, complex systems, post-capitalism and dancing.

 Advocating for and making service design accessible is dear to my heart, as well as community building.

-I'm passionate about supporting the next generation of designers, and currently mentor at HackerYou, and have developed and taught UX curricula at Humber College.
+I'm passionate about supporting the next generation of designers, and currently teach at HackerYou, and have developed and taught UX curricula at Humber College.

 You can also watch me talk about Lessons from Classic Industrial Design for a Digital World.